Everybody knows that grilling is one of the best ways to cook your food, especially meat! However, often you hear about how unhealthy grilling can be.

 Although no established studies deal directly with the carcinogens that can lead to cancer development down the road from grilling meat at high temperatures, most people still worry about the potential of getting cancer.
 They might ask, "are wood pellets toxic?"

-However, pellet grills eliminate that worry because you can cook meat at consistent temperatures without worrying about getting to those high temperatures.
+However, these grills eliminate that worry because you can cook meat at consistent temperatures without worrying about getting to those high temperatures.

-The diverter also keeps the heat from being directly under your meat or whatever you are grilling so that the temperature is constantly controlled.
+The wood pellet grill diverter also keeps the heat from being directly under your meat or whatever you are grilling so that the temperature is constantly controlled.
 It makes pellet grills safe—much safer than their gas grills counterparts.

 What Are The Other Benefits Of Using Pellet Grills?